samiengmanng/samiengmanng.github.io/Research.md

   joint work with Hyungsuk Lee
 - **Lending Market Power: New Perspectives from a Microfounded Model of Liquidity and Private Information** joint work with Mei Dong, Timothy Kam and Stella Huangfu
+- **Banking and Firm Market Power in a New Monetarist Model** joint work with Mei Dong

 ---
 <p style="font-size:11px">